Information architecture

 Information architecture defines what experiences are possible while design facilitates specific experiences.
 Understanding this distinction helps identify when you should or shouldn't persuade your project team that they need information architecture.

-Information architecture in the design and development process
+Information architecture in the design

 Not every project needs information architecture.
 Or design.
 How well you understand the problem and the solution, as well as how that understanding changes, determines whether or not you need architecture, design, development, or testing.